robot297/JAG_7_2019/grades/Lab 6 Questions.md

 ### Problem 2: Lakes

  This is the same question from Lab 4, but for this question, you'll refactor your code to use Lake objects to store the data.

  You are a runner, and you are in training for a race.
 You'd like to keep track of all of your times for your training runs.
 You only like to run around lakes.
-Here's some example data,
+Here's some example data.
+ For this program, we'll assume that these are decimal values of minutes, not minutes and seconds, and the math will be more straightforward.

  ```
  Cedar, 45.15
  Cedar, 43.32